 - Preheat the oven to 375°F/190°C, and line a baking pan with parchment paper.
 If you’re making gravy, then skip the parchment paper since you'll want the little brown bits that stick to the pan to flavor the gravy.

 - Make the herb butter.
-In a small bowl, combine butter with garlic powder, paprika, thyme, rosemary, salt, and paper.
+In a small bowl, combine butter with garlic powder, paprika, thyme, rosemary, salt, and pepper.
 Mash together with a fork or flexible spatula until well combined.

 - Pat the turkey legs dry with paper towels, then gently separate the turkey skin from the meat.
 There is a membrane that’s holding the skin to the meat, so use a small sharp knife to release the skin when needed.
 Apply the herb butter between the skin and the meat and all over the skin too.